This information explains what phototherapy is and what to expect before, during, and after your procedure.

 - Itchy skin

 Phototherapy uses UV light, which is also found in sunlight.
-Phototherapy can also be used in combination with other topical (applied on the skin) therapies.
+Phototherapy can also be used along with other topical (applied on the skin) therapies.

-Phototherapy can be given to a specific area of your body or to your entire body if more than 5% of your skin is affected.
+Phototherapy can be used on one area of your body.
+It also can be used on all of your body if more than 5% of your skin is affected.

 There are 2 main types of phototherapy: